European Federation of Periodontology: Campaigns

+All these campaigns have material for clinicians and patients that can be downloaded from the EFP website.

 Prizes and awards

-The EFP awards two prizes: the Jaccard/EFP Prize for Periodontal Research, awarded every three years at the EuroPerio congress, and the annual Postgraduate Research Prize in EFP-accredited Postgraduate Programmes in Periodontology.
+The EFP awards four prizes: the Jaccard/EFP Prize for Periodontal Research (given every three years at the EuroPerio congress), the annual Postgraduate Research Prize in EFP-accredited postgraduate programmes in periodontology, the Undergraduate Essay Prize, and the EFP Digital Innovation Award (supported by Haleon).

-The EFP makes two annual awards: the EFP Distinguished Scientist Award and the EFP Distinguished Service award.
+The EFP makes two annual awards: the EFP Distinguished Scientist Award and the EFP Distinguished Service Award.
 Other awards, the EFP Eminence in Periodontology Award and the EFP International Eminence in Periodontology Award, are awarded on an occasional basis.
-The EFP Eminence in Periodontology award has been conferred on Ubele van der Velden (2014), Gianfranco Carnevale (2015), and Mariano Sanz (2021) and the International Eminence award to Bob Genco (2020).
+The EFP Eminence in Periodontology award has been conferred on Ubele van der Velden (2014), Gianfranco Carnevale (2015), Mariano Sanz (2021), Iain Chapple (2022), Maurizio Tonetti (2023), and Anton Sculean (2024).
+The International Eminence in Periodontology has been awarded to Bob Genco (2020), William Giannobile (2023), and Mark Bartold (2024).

 Recognition of the speciality of periodontology

 In 2005 the European Directive on the Recognition of Professional Qualifications was approved.
 It was noted that periodontology was recognized as a speciality in 11 European Union member states.
 Since then, the EFP has been actively seeking recognition of periodontology as a speciality at the European level, starting with the publication in 2006 of the paper “Periodontology as a Recognized Dental Speciality in Europe” and continuing with the lobbying of European policymakers.
 The EFP believes that official recognition as a speciality frees periodontists from bureaucratic problems by enabling greater professional mobility and would also boost the exchange of knowledge, increase graduate applications, aid training, and increase access for patients.

 At present, periodontology is recognised as a speciality in 11 of the 27 members of the EU: Belgium, Bulgaria, Croatia, Hungary, Latvia, Lithuania, Poland, Portugal, Slovenia, Sweden, and Romania.
 It is also recognized as a speciality in the UK, which left the EU in 2020.
 In several countries, there has been strong resistance to speciality recognition from dental associations, which are worried that the recognition of more dental specialties may limit the scope of practice for general dental practitioners.
 In September 2019, the question of the EU-wide recognition of periodontology as a speciality was discussed at a meeting of the EU Group of Co-ordinators (GoCs) for professional qualifications and freedom of movement.